ShenMian/tracker/docs/configuration.md

 - **Individual satellites**: Use the [Search Satellite Catalog](https://celestrak.org/satcat/search.php) to locate specific satellites.
 The `id` field should match the satellite's International Designator as listed in the catalog.
 - **Function-based groups**: Complete list of available satellite categories can be found at [Current GP Element Sets](https://celestrak.org/NORAD/elements/).
 The `group` field in the configuration corresponds to these category identifiers.

+## Sky

+The `ground_station.name` option is optional.
+If not provided, the city corresponding to the specified coordinates will be used.

 ## Color options